baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 ### Decorator approach to policy-based design

 It is possible to use the previous mixin decorator approach to emulate a policy-based implementation that does not delay the instantiation of the host class.
-It is also aesthetically more appealing that user do not need to define host class within a class factory.
+It is also aesthetically more appealing because the user does not need to define the host class within a class factory.

 This implementation is based on the following decorator: